veerajxcode/veerajxcode/README.md

 # Hi there, 👋

-Veeraj is a **Full Stack Engineer** who has developed various custom plugins and themes, integrating third-party APIs, and optimizing WordPress/WooCommerce websites.
+Veeraj is a **WordPress Developer** specializing in creating custom plugins and websites tailored to client needs, with a focus on integrating third-party APIs and optimizing WordPress/WooCommerce websites performance.
 He is passionate about writing clean, efficient, and scalable code following WordPress Coding Standards (WPCS) and best practices.
-Recently, he has been working with **ReactJS**, **Gutenberg blocks**, **WordPress Coding Standards (WPCS)**, **Bootstrap**, **Linting** for developing a custom plugin and theme.
+Recently, he has been working with **ReactJS**, **Gutenberg blocks**, **WordPress Coding Standards (WPCS)**, **Bootstrap**, **Linting** to develop custom plugins and themes, while continuing to follow modern WordPress development practices.

 ## 👨‍💻 Recent Work
 1)He recently developed a custom plugin, **Choose Your Best Selling Products (CBSP)**, where he learned and implemented: